Best settings in Pokemon Unite: 60 FPS, advanced controls, more

-Pokemon Unite has a wide arrange of control and gameplay options that can actually make a major difference in how you play.
-Here is a breakdown of the MOBA’s best settings that will have you winning battles with greater ease.
+Pokemon Unite has a wide range of gameplay options that can actually make a major difference in how you play.
+Here is a breakdown of the MOBA’s best settings, from FPS to controls, that will have you winning battles with greater ease.

 Players jumping into Pokemon Unite for the very first time will be given a streamlined version of the game.
 Many of its default gameplay options were designed around the multiplayer being played on mobile devices.

-Trainers looking to get the full experience out of the team-based MOBA, however, should change their settings immediately.
-Below we will go over the advanced controller options that will give you an edge on opponents.
+Trainers looking to get the full experience out of the team-based MOBA, which is also on Nintendo Switch, however, should change their settings immediately.

 - Step 1: On the home menu, click the “X” button to pull up the sidebar.